pingcap/docs-dm/en/maintain-dm-using-tiup.md

 # Maintain a DM Cluster Using TiUP

 This document introduces how to maintain a DM cluster using the TiUP DM component.

-For the complete steps of DM deployment, refer to [Deploy a DM Cluster Using TiUP](deploy-a-dm-cluster-using-tiup.md).
+If you have not deployed a DM cluster yet, you can refer to [Deploy a DM Cluster Using TiUP](deploy-a-dm-cluster-using-tiup.md) for instructions.

 > **Note:**
 >